 D > 50% but < 75% = Pinot Noir (but domestic kinds that are usually spiked with Syrah)

 D > 75% = Shiraz from Australia, Napa Cabs from 2013, Zinfandel and Primitivo

 I’m Sorry Your Lousy Boyfriend Sucks

 This may all seem very math-y and complicated, but relationships are complicated things.
 One might believe that meme-grade sentiments like “Don’t Be A Dick” can guide you through the rat-maze complexity of couplehood, but the truth is you can be a dick and still not get dumped.
 Worse yet, dickishness is a quality some actually seek out in a mate.
 Hence, the E in my formula.

 Like all sweeping generalizations, this formula probably has more holes in it than Sarah Sanders’ explanation of…anything.
-I encourage my fellow relationship mathematicians to comment with any additions or modifications.
+If my fellow relationship mathematicians have any additions or modifications, please comment below.

-I wanted to say something to Mom Jeans as she turned and meandered off to the checkout line, her head bowed to the cold, grey-tiled floor.
+Mom Jeans turned and meandered off to the checkout line, her head bowed to the cold, grey-tiled floor.
 I thought I wanted to tell her that she didn’t deserve this, regardless of all the circumstances I didn’t know.
 Then I realized what I really want to do was tell her I was sorry.
 Not so much in the empathic way that says, “I’m sorry for what you’re going through,” but to actually apologize to her as a proxy for all the partners I had wronged; for all the times my B was so stupid it increased my D factor to the point of no return.